-The term "inductive reasoning" refers to reasoning that takes specific information and makes a broader generalization that is considered probable, allowing for the fact that the conclusion may not be accurate.
+The term "inductive reasoning" refers to reasoning that takes specific information and makes a broader generalization that's considered probable, while still remaining open to the fact that the conclusion may not be 100% guaranteed.

-There are varying degrees of strength and weakness in inductive reasoning, and various types including statistical syllogism, arguments from example, causal inferences, simple inductions, and inductive generalizations.
+There are varying degrees of strength and weakness in inductive reasoning.
+There are also various types including statistical syllogism, arguments from example, causal inference, simple inductions, and inductive generalizations.
 They can have part to whole relations, extrapolations, or predictions.

 Some examples of inductive reasoning include: